jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Chessington South to Charing Cross
 ---------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 39-41m at 6tph
-* CR2 changing to District at VIC in 40-42m at 6tph
+* CR2 changing to District at VIC in 40-42m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 41-47m at 6tph (+3m)
+* CR2 changing to WIM-WAT at WIM changing to Bakerloo at WAT in 41-47m at 6tph (+4m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 42-48m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 42-48m at 6tph (+5m)

 From Chessington South to Leicester Square
 ------------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 37-39m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 44-50m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 44-50m at 6tph (+9m)

 From Chessington South to Goodge Street
 ---------------------------------------
+* CR2 changing to Northern (West End) at TCR in 37-39m at 6tph
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 46-52m at 6tph
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 46-52m at 6tph (+11m)

 From Chessington South to Warren Street
 ---------------------------------------
+* CR2 changing to Northern (West End) at TCR in 39-41m at 6tph
-* CR2 changing to Victoria at VIC in 40-42m at 6tph
+* CR2 changing to Victoria at VIC in 40-42m at 6tph (+1m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 42-48m at 6tph (+4m)
+* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 42-48m at 6tph (+5m)
-* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 6tph (+10m)
+* CR2 changing to WIM-WAT at WIM changing to Northern (West End) at WAT in 48-54m at 6tph (+11m)

 From Chessington South to Baker Street
 --------------------------------------